 |Categorization basis||To categorize industry, the method to follow would be PROCESS.||The procedure for classifying the sector is BUSINESS ACTIVITIES.|

 |Scope||Since it involves only a particular process, the size is narrow.||Since it relates to business activities, then its capacity becomes wider.|

 |Form / Group||One can form the industry cluster through different firms.||Industries, when combined, form a sector.|

 5) Genetic Industry

-2) Secondary Sector – This includes all manufacturing industries.
+2) Secondary Sector – This consists of all manufacturing industries.

-Further stating, a comparison can also be made between the firms or the companies that are operating in a particular or specific industry, in order to identify which firm or the company will provide or is expected to generate the returns to the investors.
+Further, one can also compare the firms or the companies operating in a particular industry to identify which firm or the company will provide or expect to generate the returns to the investors.

-This has been a guide to the Industry vs Sector.
-Here we also discuss the top differences between Industry and Sector along with infographics and comparison table.
-You may also have a look at the following articles –
+This article is a guide to Industry vs Sector.
+Here, we discuss the difference between industry and sector, infographics, and a comparison table.
+You may also have a look at the following articles: –